History of Harris Hill Resort

 Emmett & Bernice Conrad had built the lodge and cabins and started the camp in approx 1960.

-Emmitt Conrad finished building the lodge for the resort, with their bedroom in the back.
+Emmett Conrad finished building the lodge for the resort, with their bedroom in the back.

-Emmitt building the lodge Aug 1965
+Emmett building the lodge Aug 1965

 There was only one cabin here when they bought the place.
 It was named Cabin #1, but the last owners changed it to Cabin #5 as it still is now.